cloudnativetrainings/trainings/k1_fundamentals/09_backup_velero/README.md

 ```
 **If this is not the case, go to [Google Cloud DNS](https://console.cloud.google.com/net-services/dns/zones) page and update the record!**

-After the backup process, we can now proceed to attempt the upgrade
+After the backup process, we can now proceed to attempt the upgrade.

 ## Further Thoughts:
-For productive usage, we recommend to manage Velero by a reproducible and git-ops based setup.
+For production usage, we recommend to manage Velero by a reproducible and git-ops based setup.
 For this e.g. KKP brings with his own preconfigured chart, take a look into the following resources:
 * [KKP Velero Helm Chart](https://github.com/kubermatic/kubermatic/tree/master/charts/backup/velero)
 * [Velero Backup Config API](https://velero.io/docs/v1.6/api-types/)

-For a productive system a regular based scheduled backup is recommended.
+For a production system a regular based scheduled backup is recommended.
 The backup strategy it-self depends on the workload:
 - PV's backup?
 - Replicas
 - Permissions